 “to inquire about his health, and to signify the regret she had experienced at not having been able to see him before his departure for the country”.

-However, this time the king wasn’t happy to hear from her, saying that “he cared not for her adieux”.
+However, this time the king was not happy to hear from her, saying that “he cared not for her adieux”.
 That was the real end of their relationship.

-Henry married Anne (either in November 1532 or in January 1533), and his marriage to Catherine was declared invalid in May 1533.
+Henry wed Anne (either in November 1532 or in January 1533), and his marriage to Catherine was declared invalid in May 1533.
 Mary was bastardized and prohibited from meeting her mother.
-But even being deprived of her crown and styled the Princess Dowager, Catherine didn’t concede her defeat and called herself the king’s only true wife until her death.
-She was convinced that solely Anne stood between her and her reunion with Henry, but she was wrong – Henry himself didn’t want his old and barren wife anymore.
+Nevertheless, despite being deprived of her crown and styled the Princess Dowager, Catherine did not admit her defeat and called herself the king’s only true wife until her death.
+She was convinced that Anne stood between her and her reunion with Henry, but she was wrong – Henry himself didn’t want his old and barren wife anymore.

-‘God would pardon the King her husband for the wrong that he had done her, and that the divine goodness would lead him to the true road and give him good counsel’.
+Catherine allegedly said: “God would pardon the King her husband for the wrong that he had done her, and that the divine goodness would lead him to the true road and give him good counsel’”.

-According to Giles Tremlett, Catherine composed her farewell letter to Henry and dictated it to one of those, who were by her side in those sad minutes.
+According to Giles Tremlett, Catherine composed her farewell letter to Henry and dictated it to one of those who were by her side.
 But Tremlett pointed out that the queen’s letter was “almost certainly fictitious”, although he agreed that it relayed her emotions on deathbed.

-Catherine’s supposed last letter to Henry VIII is given below:
+Catherine’s supposed last letter to Henry VIII could look like this: